tshepang/blog-movies/content/movies/Man of Steel (2013).rst

 Zack Snyder at the top, the same director who brought us the visual masterpiece that is *300*.
-The movie has a weird feel to it, being such a dark (and dull) re-imagining of the world's most recognizable comic superheroes.
+The movie has a weird feel to it, being such a dark (and dull) re-imagining of the world's most recognizable comic superhero.
 It has incredible visual effects, some of which represents the most epic hand-to-hand combat sequences ever put on screen.
 The Superman suit looks amazing!